stealthstudios/stealth-sdk/sdk/luau/README.md

             },
         },
     },
+    -- OpenAI functions to be passed to the backend. functions = {
+		color = {
+            -- What does this function do, when should it be called? description = "Changes the color of the baseplate", parameters = {
+				color = {
+					description = 'The color to change to.
+Can be either "red", "green", or "blue".', -- Type can be either "string", "number" or "boolean". type = "string",
+				},
+			},
+            -- Player is passed to provide specific functionality for the player, and conversation data is passed so that functionality can be provided for all participants. callback = function(
+				player,
+				conversation,
+				data: {
+					color: string,
+				}
+			)
+				if data.color == "red" then
+					game.Workspace.Baseplate.BrickColor = BrickColor.Red()
+				elseif data.color == "green" then
+					game.Workspace.Baseplate.BrickColor = BrickColor.Green()
+				elseif data.color == "blue" then
+					game.Workspace.Baseplate.BrickColor = BrickColor.Blue()
+				end
+			end,
+		},
+	},
     -- This config is optional.
     modelConfig = {
         -- The range where a model will start a conversation with a user.